What Is Montessori?

 - 2018: The Milwaukee Board of School Directors passed a resolution directing the administration to create a long-term Montessori Strategic Plan.

 Seats are assigned through a random computer process.
-Sibling preference, the number of openings, and racial balance help determine the students selected.
+Sibling preference and the number of openings help determine the students selected.

 Automatic admission is granted to the Montessori middle school for students who successfully complete year six of the Montessori elementary program.